MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
 They increasingly shape mapping, navigation, travel discovery, local search, and urban analytics.
-When their internal “mental maps” are uneven, they can systematically amplify already-visible places while rendering peripheral communities digitally invisible - reinforcing spatial inequality at scale.
+When their internal "mental maps" are uneven, they can systematically amplify already-visible places while rendering peripheral communities digitally invisible - reinforcing spatial inequality at scale.

 This project asks a simple but critical question:
 > *Do AI systems perceive cities the way humans do - or do they distort urban space even further?*